 Also known as the showy goldenrod.

 This plant can from 3 feet tall and 2 to 3 feet wide.
 Goldenrods have been wrongly accused of causing hay fever which is actually an allergic reaction to wind-borne pollen from other plants such as ragweed.
-Various parts and species have been used in folk medicine for different ailments.

 Also known as beardtongue and foxglove beardtongue.